Tornadoes of 1970: June 10–16

 A very large, devastating tornado outbreak sequence was observed between June 10 and June 16, 1970.
 At least 82 tornadoes touched down in the Great Plains region, killing three people and injuring 73 people.
 The first tornado touched down about one mile south-southeast of Douglas, North Dakota, ripping the roof off of a barn and caused slight damage to a farmhouse.
 The following day, an F1 tornado struck Duncan, Oklahoma, injuring two people after downing antennas and tree limbs in the area.
 Another tornado, which was rated F2, struck Hennessey, Oklahoma, destroying two mobile homes, damaging three other buildings, and uprooted trees, injuring two people.
 An F3 tornado tracked through suburbs of Oklahoma City, destroying a farmstead, damaging a nursing home, a retirement home, two more farmsteads, and ripping the shingles off of a home.
 One person was injured in the Oklahoma City tornado.
 Another tornado killed one person near Vinita, Oklahoma, which was rated F2.
 Another tornado that was rated F2 killed one person near Longtown, Oklahoma.
 A very long–tracked tornado touched down near Bunch, Oklahoma, tracking 51.8 miles through Springdale, Arkansas, killing one and injuring 45.
 The strongest tornado of the outbreak sequence was an F4 tornado, which passed near Bynumville, Missouri, leveling farms and causing extensive damage to many more.
 The last tornado was an F1 tornado that touched down in Marshall, Illinois, causing minor damage to buildings and uprooting trees.
 Overall, three fatalities and 73 injuries occurred.

 July

 81 tornadoes were reported in the United States in July.

 August

 55 tornadoes were reported in the United States in August.

 August 20 (Canada)

 An F3 tornado struck Sudbury, Ontario, Canada.
 The storm killed six people.

 September

 54 tornadoes were reported in the United States in September.

+September 11 (Italy)

+On September 11, 1970, a long-tracked F4 tornado struck Venice, in Italy, killing 36 people.
+In particular one boat sunk, killing alone 21 people.